SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 In this blog post, the term Verifiable Credential is used interchangeably with Gaia-X Credential.

 At the time of writing this blog post, the old term **Self-Description** still circulates.
-Self-Description was replaced by the new term **Gaia-X Credentials** a long time ago, but not all of the latest [Gaia-X documents](https://docs.gaia-x.eu/) were updated, yet.
+Self-Description was replaced by the new term **Gaia-X Credential** a long time ago, but not all of the latest [Gaia-X documents](https://docs.gaia-x.eu/) were updated, yet.
 This blog post uses the new term Gaia-X Credential, which is interchangeably with Self-Descriptions.

 #### Gaia-X Ontology

 Gaia-X ontology defines a set of classes and their properties used to describe Gaia-X entites.
-The lastet version of Gaia-X ontology is published in Gaia-X Registry of GXDCH.
+The lastet version of Gaia-X ontology is published in Gaia-X Registry of Gaia-X Digital Clearing House (GXDCH).

 #### Verifiable Presentations